 Illnesses and injuries aren't fun, but the more knowledge you have, the easier it will be to get your pet the help they need.

-What Is A Collapsed Trachea In Dogs?
+What Is A Tracheal collapse In Dogs?

 A collapsed trachea is often the root of airway obstructions in dogs.
 It's a condition that includes the progressive destruction of the trachea, typically leading to frequent coughing in dogs as well as problems with breathing.